 CM/AM: Johnny Giles

 An all-time great for Leeds United in the 1970's where he won two English league titles.
+He also played for Manchester United, West Bromwich Albion, and in the NASL.
 He was voted as Ireland's greatest player at at the UEFA Jubilee Awards in 2004.
+He was capped 59 times.

 Played for Liverpool during the 1980's.
 He won one European Cup and 6 league titles.
 He was ranked the 30th greatest player for Liverpool.
 He was capped 53 times, and played at Euro 1988 and the WC Finals in 1990 and 1994.